This broad-based Civil Engineering programme provides sound academic training for the professional engineer.

 This is a vocational programme which aims to provide the educational base for civil engineering graduates who demonstrate ingenuity whilst being practical, articulate, numerate, literate, imaginative, versatile, confident and inquisitive.

-The BEng programme (H200) shares the same modules as the MEng programme (H202) during all three years of study.
+The BEng programme (H200) shares the same core modules as the MEng programme (H202) during all three years of study.
 Students taking the BEng programme, who have reached the required academic standard in their studies, are eligible to transfer to the MEng programme at the end of their Year Two.
+In Year Four, the MEng students study more specialised fields of civil engineering at an advanced level including: structural and geotechnical engineering and construction management.
+Additionally they undertake a mutidisciplinary project, extending across both semesters of the academic year.

 Programme in detail

-You will be introduced to the essentials: Structural analysis and design; Fluid mechanics and Hydraulics; Geomechanics; Materials; Transport and Infrastructure; the Digital Built Environment and its Digitisation; and Environmental studies amongst others.
+You will be introduced to the essentials: structural analysis and design; fluid mechanics and hydraulics; geomechanics; materials; transport and infrastructure; the digital built environment and its digitisation.
 Year One includes an introduction to programming and a year-long civil and architectural engineering project, which in recent years, has been carried out in conjunction with Engineers Without Borders, an international engineering charity.

 You will study maths relevant to engineering; structural materials; computer-aided drawing, analysis and design, and will be introduced to the principles of management for the construction industry.
 Site visits are integral to the programme, as are various individual and group design exercises.

 The programme gives you the opportunity to undertake an individual research project in Year Three.
 Teaching staff offer projects based on their research expertise.
-In Year Three, you can choose options modules based on areas of specialisation of the staff, currently these include: Risk and uncertainty: Numerical application; Structural steelwork; Timber and masonry; Structural dynamics; Earthquake engineering; Materials for durable and sustainable construction
+In Year Three, you can choose options modules based on areas of specialisation of the staff, currently these include: ‘risk and uncertainty: numerical application’; ‘structural steelwork; timber and masonry’; ‘structural dynamics’; ‘earthquake engineering, coastal and estuary processes’; ‘energy and environment’ and ‘materials for durable and sustainable construction’.

 Department Key Facts